 Once lunch is finished, climb aboard your minivan and travel to Bahia Tunnel Port.
 Embark on a 2.5-hour cruise through Lake Viedma as icebergs flow by.
 View calving ice and moraines filled with glacial debris.
 Listen to lectures on natural history by certified national park guides and approach the 131-foot (40-meter) front of the Viedma Glacier.

 After your adventure aboard your boat, return to El Chalten and make the trip by bus back to El Calafate for drop-off at your hotel.

 Option 2: Viedma Glacier Cruise plus Ice Trek

-Please note: Ice trekking is recommended for those in good physical condition, who are accustomed to moderate walking on irregular terrain.
+Please note: Ice trekking is suitable for those in good physical shape who are comfortable walking on irregular terrain.